myTerminal/slide-gazer/README.md

 * Choose to have auto-transition of slides with an adjustable delay
 * Bring attention of your audience to a few emphasized words on a slide
 * Control the presentation from another device and have a bird's eye view of the presentation at the same time
+* Add speaker notes to be able to refer some text while presenting

 ## How to use